schnaader/fairytale/README.md

 Important
 ---------
-**This repository is moving to [Gitlab](https://gitlab.com/schnaader/fairytale) - please move there if you want to contribute.
+**This repository is moving to [Gitlab](https://gitlab.com/schnaader/fairytale) - please update your bookmarks and do any contributions there.
 The GitHub repository will be removed after successful migration.**

 # Fairytale
 modern lossless community archiver that features